Chen's inequality for C-totally real submanifolds in a generalized $(\kappa ,\mu)$-space form: Abstract

 \section{Abstract}

 In this paper, we obtain a basic Chen's inequality for a C-totally real submanifold in a generalized $(\kappa ,\mu)$-contact space forms involving intrinsic invariants, namely the scalar curvature and the sectional curvatures of the submanifold on left hand side and the main extrinsic invariant, namely the squared mean curvature on the right hand side.
-Inequalities between the squared mean curvature and Ricci curvature and between the squared mean curvature and $k$-Ricci curvature are also obtained. \keywords{ generalized Sasakian-space-form, C-totally real submanifold,$\delta$-invariant, $k$-Ricci curvature, $(\kappa,\mu)$-space forms, Chen's inequality} \subclass{53C40\and 53C42\and 53D10.}
+Inequalities between the squared mean curvature, $k$-Ricci curvature and Ricci curvature are also obtained.